savaslabs/savaslabs.github.io/README.md

 space e.g. ```bash
 2. The syntax block must be proceeded and followed by blank lines.
 3. For php you must including an opening php tag to get proper highlighting.
+4. To display raw Liquid code, you'll need to wrap your code in {% raw %} and
+{% endraw %} tags.

 ### Tags